SjomaNikitin/image-download-blocker/README.md

 **How It Works:**

-Converts images to canvas.
-Blocks canvas download.
-Removes image meta-data.
+1. This script replaces images with `<canvas>` elements.

+2. The script blocks `HTMLCanvasElement.prototype.toBlob`, `HTMLCanvasElement.prototype.toDataURL` methods to prevent downloading of the canvas contents.

+3. The script removes references to image files from HTML page <head> section and from the structured data section.

 **How to Use:**

+No configuration is necessary, just include the script to your page.
+For example:

 Download the script and add it to your web page using:

-html
-Copy code
+Html element `<script>`

 `<script src="ImageBlocker.js"></script>`

 Or

 Add the following line to your script:

-html
-Copy code
+html element code
 `<script src="https://raw.githubusercontent.com/SjomaNikitin/image-download-blocker/main/ImageBlocker.js"></script>`

-**Deficiencies:**
+**Limitations:**

-1. Does not instantly work with lazy-loaded images (loading="lazy").
+1. The script doesn't work properly with lazy-loading images yet.

-2. It is possible to download images from the browser inspector.
+2. User will still be able to download images using developer tools.
+This won't be fixed anytime soon.
+Unfortunately, there is no way to prevent user from opening developer tools.